EddieCarrillo/TwitterMe/README.md

 ## Credits

-List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
 - [ActiveLavel](https://github.com/optonaut/ActiveLabel.swift) - UILabel drop-in replacement for supporting Hashtags, Mentions, and URLs written in Swift
 - [ImageViewer](https://github.com/MailOnline/ImageViewer) - An image viewer a la Twitter